M.S. in Psychology

 ALIGN YOURSELF WITH EXCELLENCE through the master’s in psychology

-Regent has been ranked among Top National Universities by the U.S. News & World Report for three years (2019, 2020 and 2022).
+Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
 The M.S. in Psychology program was ranked by Fortune as the #5 Best Online Master’s in Psychology Program in the nation in 2022.
 Experience the Regent difference through the master’s in psychology degree program.

 Please complete the Request Information form on this page to learn more about this program.

-On completing the master’s in psychology degree, you will be able to:
+On completing the master’s in psychology degree, you can:

 Career Opportunities